Search our catalog for books, audiobooks, CDs, DVDs, and more:

 - Internet hotspots allow you to connect to the internet wirelessly.
 They emit a wifi signal that several devices can use to connect.
 Hotspots can be checked out for one week at a time.
 You may download and view the wi-fi hotspot agreement and guidelines here: HotspotAgreement (PDF, 276KB)

 The Grant County Seed Library is also available!
 Community members donate seeds from plants they have grown.
 Others borrow the seeds, plant them, then donate some seeds from their crop back to the seed library.
 The seed library goal is two-fold: to encourage community members to grow food more, and to develop a source for healthy seeds that are well-adapted to our region.
-The seed library is a project sponsored by the Volunteer Center, High Desert Organic Gardeners, and the Silver City Food Co-op.
+The seed library is a project sponsored by the The Commons, High Desert Organic Gardeners, and the Silver City Food Co-op.

 Free, out-of-copyright media downloads